 Medications That Can Be Bad for Your Bones

 If you take a moment to read the tiny contents of the package insert that comes with your prescription drugs, you will see in the section on side effects that there are many that can harm your bones.
 Some drugs can cause bone loss and some may increase the chance of breaking a bone.
 If you have certain diseases, you may not have a choice but to take one of these medications.
-If you do, it is extra important to take steps to protect your bones.
+If you do, it is very important to take steps to protect your bones.

 The most common medications that can harm your bones include: